collective/collective.folderishtypes/README.txt

 ============

-Provides the types "Folderish Event", "Folderish News Item" and "Folderish Document" as replacements for their ATContentTypes equivalents and a "Folderish Subfolder" which can be added as a subfolder to the three ATCT replacement types.
+Provides the types "Folderish Event", "Folderish News Item" and "Folderish Document" as replacements for their ATContentTypes equivalents.

-Those types are able to hold Images, Files and the Folderish Subfolders - which itself can hold again Images, Files and Folderish Subfolders.
-The purpose of the Folderish Subfolders is to limit the possible types which can be added to the ATCT replacement types while allowing to build a nested hierachy.
+Those types are able to hold Images, Files and Folders.

 You can override these limits by providing Generic Setup import steps for all Folderish_* types.